EdwardL89/Sentimentally/README.md

 ## Important Notes
 If you clone this repository, download the required packages, and run as a Python application, the default home page will be: http://127.0.0.1:5000/ This shows plain text and is NOT the project.
 Instead type "profile" at the end of that like so: http://127.0.0.1:5000/profile/ This will take you to our project.
 This is a small error that we will fix.

 Also, when downloading tweepy, be aware that it is NOT compatible with Python 3.7.
-Inside the streaming.py file, change all variables named async to _async.
+Inside the streaming.py file in the tweepy package, change all variables named async to _async.